realitytracing/Reality-Tracing-WIP/human-foundations/habituation.md

 These signals indicate **inefficiency**, not moral failure.
 They mark the need for reweighting, interruption, or restructuring of salient paths.

+Importantly, breakdown may occur in **non-dominant capacities**.

+A highly habituated cognitive path (e.g. sustained thinking or abstraction) may remain stable while:
+- Physical recovery degrades
+- Sleep is deprioritized
+- Emotional regulation erodes

+Until enforcement occurs.

+This is not denial.
+It is **salience-weighted habituation operating normally**.

 ---

 ## Habituation and Salience Stability